 A local historian has done a fine job over the years of preserving the history of his rural town.
 Greenwood Historical Society has put out a book on early settlement, particularly genealogical roots of the town, preparatory to the bicentennial of its founding next summer.
 The town was incorporated in February, 1816, the 213th town in the Commonwealth of Massachusetts’ District of Maine.

 The author is Blaine Mills, who has done much to further the preservation of documents and photographs in his Town.
 Greenwood became a rustic sport-fishing-and-hunting and summer resort area on account of its ponds and streams, but before that it was a farming and industrial community, making efficient use of woodlands, creating fields for subsistence farms and local produce.
 Today it has all plus winter resort skiing.
 Its most famous resident was Leon Leonwood Bean, a.k.a.
 L.L.
-Bean.
+Bean, early maker of outdoor wear.
 The Early History of Greenwood, Maine is to be one of our Christmas presents to a couple of our own descendents.
 I’m not finding Mr. Mills’ family name in the early history.
 And ours would not be there, of course, as we lived in said town after the Historical Society was established in the late 1970s or early ’80s.

 From the book: